-- The Practicals make use of GA7.0 and the Rose/Cylc interface at UM vn10.9. - There are a number of differences between these and the previous versions of the practicals. - The Tutorial jobs are a cut-down configuration designed for training and testing.
+- The Practicals make use of GA7.0 and the Rose/Cylc interface at UM vn11.8. - There are a number of differences between these and some previous versions of the practicals. - The Tutorial jobs are a cut-down configuration designed for training and testing.